Houdini Pro is intended for power users with high-end hardware.

 5.You may have to logoff or reboot for the change to take effect.

-You'll also need to run your chess GUI with administrative rights ("Run as Administrator") or disable UAC in Windows.
+IMPORTANT: You'll also need to run your chess GUI with administrative rights ("Run as Administrator") or disable UAC in Windows.

-Very often large pages will only be available shortly after booting Windows.
+Very often large memory pages will only be available shortly after booting Windows.
 After a while the Windows memory becomes too fragmented for large page allocation, and Houdini will fall back to standard memory page usage.

 NUMA-awareness